 The Metropolitan Transportation Commission (MTC), the region’s transportation planning agency, is studying several promising landing sites on both sides of the bay for a second transbay transit crossing as part of its Core Capacity Transit Study.
 One option, for example, includes a new BART tube connecting East Bay BART service, via Downtown Oakland and Alameda Island, with the existing San Francisco BART line, via Mission Bay and/or the South of Market area.
 A second option involves a new transbay rail tunnel that could be used by Caltrain and/or Capitol Corridor trains.
 This alignment would facilitate the delivery of High Speed Rail and could connect a new transit center in Downtown Oakland to the future Transbay Transit Center in San Francisco.
 While driven by capacity and reliability needs, these alignment options show that a second transbay transit crossing can create transformative transit connections, befitting the growth and dynamism of the Bay Area economy.

-With the possibility of BART placing a bond measure on the November 2016 ballot, the timing is right to begin a broader discourse on the economic case for a second transbay transit crossing and the financing models that could realize this vision.
-This issue brief will:
+To begin a broader discourse on the economic case for a second transbay transit crossing and the financing models that could realize this vision, this issue brief

-- Summarize the economic drag associated with current transbay transportation systems;
+- summarizes the economic drag associated with current transbay transportation systems;

-- Describe several options under consideration for a second transbay rail crossing;
+- describes several options under consideration for a second transbay rail crossing;

-- Identify the benefits of addressing transbay transportation constraints; and
+- identifies the benefits of addressing transbay transportation constraints; and

-- Describe how creative contracting and funding models could be leveraged to deliver a second transbay transit crossing in a timely manner.
+- describes how creative contracting and funding models could be leveraged to deliver a second transbay transit crossing in a timely manner.